MITLibraries/timdex/README.md

 Once the jekyll server is running, you can access the local docs at http://localhost:4000

-### Automatic generation from openapi specification
+### Automatic generation of technical specifications from GraphQL

-We are using Swagger UI to automatically generate documentation from the `openapi.json` file in GitHub Pages.
-The HTML file is in `docs/index.html` and the `openapi.json` file always pulls from the `main` branch.
+Our GitHub Actions documentation build includes a step that uses [SpectaQL](https://github.com/anvilco/spectaql) to generate technical documentation from our GraphQL spec.

+You can generate this locally by installing SpectaQL and generating the html.
+See `Install SpectaQL` and `Build reference docs` in `./.github/workflows/pages.yml` for details on this process.

+Note: These files are intentionally excluded from version control to ensure the output generated via the Actions step is considered authoritative.

+The config file `./docs/reference/_spectaql_config.yml` controls the build process for this portion of our documentation and making changes to this file (which is included in version control) would be the main reason to run the process locally.

 ## Required Environment Variables (all ENVs)

 - `EMAIL_FROM`: email address to send message from, including the registration